 Admission and Application

-We invite motivated students from around the world to apply for the Master of Arts in Philosophy (60).
+We invite motivated students from around the world to apply for the Master of Arts in Philosophy (60 EC).
 Admission requirements may vary per specialisation, please visit the specialisation of your interest to find out more about the entry requirements: